anqorithm/movies/README.md

 $ Enter a number (1-4):
 ```

-2. You can consume these gRPC API endpoints by importing the "movies/grpc/proto/movies.proto" to the postman then you can test them!
+2. Method 2: You can consume these gRPC API endpoints by importing the "movies/grpc/proto/movies.proto" to the postman then you can test them!

 [<img src="./assets/gRPCEndpoints.png" width="850"/>](./assets/gRPCEndpoints.png)